jquery/jquery/README.md

 grunt -version
 ```

 Then, to get a complete, minified (w/ Uglify.js), linted (w/ JSHint) version of jQuery, type the following:

 ```bash
 grunt
 ```

-The built version of jQuery will be put in the `dist/` subdirectory.
+The built version of jQuery will be put in the `dist/` subdirectory, along with the minified copy and associated map file.

 ### Modules (new in 1.8)